Ultra Street Fighter IV

-will feature 5 new characters.
+Ultra Street Fighter IV will feature 5 new characters.
 Elena, Hugo, Poison, and Rolento will make the jump from SFXT.
 These returning Capcom veterans won't be simple "ports" however, and will feature new animations and Ultra moves.
 Each of the new characters will have brand new Super & Ultra Moves which are taken from earlier games!
 To name a few, Rolento's Mine Sweeper & Take No Prisoners (from SFA series), Hugo's Hammer Mountain & Megaton Press (from SFIII series), Poison's Thunder Whip & Poison Kiss (from Final Fight Revenge), and finally, Elena's Spinning Beat & Healing (from SFIII series).
-The fifth new character is still unannounced, but producer Yoshinori Ono has claimed that the character is female and has never appeared in a Street Fighter game before.
-This character also appears in the SF comics.
+The fifth new character is Decapre, one of the Shadaloo Dolls first seen in Street Fighter Alpha 3 (1998).

 In addition to new characters, Ultra SFIV will feature 6 "new" stages... all ported from SFXT.
 The stages making the jump to Ultra SF4, include: Mad Gear Hideout, Jurassic Era Research Facility, Blast Furnace, Pitstop 109, Half Pipe & Cosmic Elevator.
 It's currently unconfirmed whether or not the SFXT stages will contain visual updates.
 As someone who greatly appreciates fighting games on an aesthetic level (as well as playing them), I'm certainly hoping for some updates.
 In fact, I think they should visually upgrade ALL stages in the game (like "Classic Capcom" always did in the SF2 era)... but considering Capcom's last few projects, I won't hold my breath.